-This semester will conclude with the "Computer Science Fair" on Monday, December 21 2009, from 5:30 PM until 7:30 PM.
-A course-wide exhibition of final projects held jointly with CSCI E-75: Building Dynamic Websites, the Fair will be an opportunity to mingle with classmates, see each other's work, and eat cake.
+This semester will conclude with an exhibition of final projects and images on Monday, December 19 2011, from 5:30 PM until 7:30 PM.
+The exhibition will be an opportunity to mingle with classmates, see each other's work, and eat cake.